AndromedaOnGIT/uds/README.md

 - Upload files to Google Drive without using storage space
 - Download any stored files to your computer

+### GUI

+For a GUI version (windows only) check out https://github.com/PatrickMitchellUI/uds-gui-windows

 ### Logic

 - Size of the encoded file is always larger than the original.
 Base64 encodes binary data to a ratio of about 4:3.